 I am a PO (Product Owner).
 The role of a PO is to know where the experts are, rather then to pretend to be the expert.
 In that respect, the ability to look at challenges from the perspective of each of your team members -from Sponsor to intern- gives your project that extra edge to survival.

-If you are thinking about becoming a PO yourself, take in mind that you'll have to do the jobs of all the profiles your team will be lacking.
+If you are thinking about becoming a PO yourself, take the agile fundamentals in mind.
+The role is designed as single point of responsibility.
+Therefore, you'll have to do the jobs of all the profiles your team will be lacking.
 Because there is no one else to blame then the PO, at the end of the day.
-And as a result, if you believe you can't fulfil that commitment nor convince your Sponsor you need that missing profile you're not a placeholder of choice for, you are only left with the option to refuse the job.
+As a result, if you believe you can't fulfil that commitment nor convince your Sponsor you need that missing profile of which you are not the suitable placeholder for, you are only left with the option to refuse the job.

 On that fun note, allow me to briefly explain the structure of a regular agile sprint, and attached to it, the thread of this series.